csci450-comparch/assg03/README.md

 enum flags { FP = 1 << 0, FZ = 1 << 1, FN = 1 << 2 };
 ```

-We will be using the register named `RCOND` TO HOLD the condition codes.
+We will be using the register named `RCOND` to *hold* the condition codes.
 We are actually only going to be using the least 3 significant bits of
 this register.
 But for example we can set the `Z` zero flag condition in
 this register simply by assigning the flag to our condition codes register: